 The feminine, repressed

 The feminine is seen in American culture as being weak, unimportant, and even sinful.
 Women are said to be "too emotional" to be taken seriously.
 Women are only now, very slowly, penetrating the political system of our nation while being mocked and name-called in the process.
 The barriers to balancing career and motherhood demonstrate that the prevailing system in America - capitalism - has no value for the burden of raising our youth.
-Gay men and transwomen are ridiculed for their proud ownership of the feminine qualities they represent; transmen attacked for not being "man enough."
+Gay men and transwomen are ridiculed for their proud ownership of femininity and opposition to rigid masculine expectations; transmen attacked for not being "man enough."
 Lesbians are demeaned for their lack of attraction to men, for not behaving the way women ought to.
 Rape victims are blamed for their assault and perpetrators are apologized to when their reputations are "ruined."
 And again, there are the physical mandates placed on the bodies of women that tell us our value comes only from being the objects of mens' desires.

 The repression of the feminine mostly occurs through mistreatment of the aforementioned populations not because we are the sole holders of the feminine principle but because we represent it.
 Those who disown their internal feminine out of taught contempt or discomfort project it onto those who personify it so that it's easier to destroy what they've learned to hate about themselves.